CHN-guanxinyu/keene/README.md

   df.xxx
 }
 ```
-or if you just want to select all from a table,you can:
+or if you just want to select all from a table, you can:
 ```scala
 object Buz extends App{
   val df = "tableName".tab